 The Interactive Public Discussion comprises two Phases

 Phase 1: Open Discussion (8 weeks)

 The referees are asked to publish one or more Referee Comments and every registered member of the scientific community may publish Short Comments as defined above.
 The authors of the discussion paper have the option (but no obligation) to reply by publishing their own Short Comments individually, or by posting Author Comments collectively on behalf of all co-authors.
 The authors of a discussion paper are automatically informed by e-mail about the publication of comments in the Interactive Public Discussion of their paper.
 Publication alert services will also be available to other members of the scientific community.
 The publication of interactive comments is supervised by the Editors, who have the option of censoring comments that are not of a substantial nature and of direct relevance to the issues raised in the discussion paper or which contain personal insults.
 Authors are advised to follow the discussion of their paper and to notify the Editor in case of abusive commenting.
 The CP editorial board reserves the right to exclude abusive commentators.

 Phase 2: Final Response

 After the open discussion no more Short Comments and Referee Comments are accepted, but the contact author and the Editor of the discussion paper have the opportunity to publish final Author Comments and Editor Comments, respectively.
-The final response phase is generally limited to 4 weeks (expandable to 8 weeks) and automatically terminated upon submission of a revised manuscript.
+The final response phase is generally limited to 4 weeks (expandable to 8 weeks) and automatically terminated upon upload of at least one Author Comment, although further Author and Editor Comments can be posted, if appropriate.
 Before submitting a revised version of their manuscript for publication in CP (second stage of publication), the authors are supposed to have answered the Referee Comments and relevant Short Comments cumulatively or individually in one or more Author Comments.